jca02266/lha/README.md

 In addition, if you specify the `-g` option and the header level option (`-0`, `-1` and so on ) at the same time, you need to specify the g option first, as shown above(`lha cg1`).
+This is because the `-g` option also has the meaning of the `-0` option.
 If you specify the `-g` option afterwards, such as `lha c1g`, a level 0 header will be created.
 (this original behavior is a bit confusing)

 ## level 3 header

-There seems to be a level 3 header in the world, but it is not yet fixed as a specification, so I added *read only* support.
+The level 3 header specification seems to exist, but it is not yet fixed as a specification, so I added *read only* support.
 Additional extension headers are not supported.
 (I couldn't find any header that should be supported).
 If you want to support largefile, you might want to support this level 3 header.

 ## dump of header information for debugging

-As a totally extra feature, I added the ability to dump headers.
+I added the ability to dump headers.
 This is completely for debugging purposes.

 ```
 lha vvv foo.lzh
 ```

-This will output a dump with the list of archive contents.
+This will output a dump along with the list of archive contents.

 ## Change default header level

 The default header level when creating an archive is now 2.
 (The original LHa for UNIX 1.14i defaulted to level 1)

-## Support extended header
+## Support extended headers

 The extended header Windows timestamp (0x41) now read (in level 1 header only).
+It has 64-bit creation date, last modified date, and last accessed date.

-For level 2 header and later, the extended header is ignored because the basic header contains the `time_t` information.
+For level 2 header and later, the extended header is ignored because the basic part of header contains the 32-bit Unix epoch time.
 It has not been confirmed whether there is an LHA archiver that outputs Windows timestamp extension headers for level 1 header archives.
-I don't think this is a very useful fix, but I'm keeping it because I made it :-)
+I don't think this is a very useful fix, but since I made it, I'll leave it. :-)

 ## Added `-x` option